 Even more charming is coast-side Malahide ♥♥, 10 miles north of Dublin.
 There is an impressive castle and gardens ♥, a pretty coastal drive in both directions, and an atmospheric town center.

 World Heritage sites of Brú na Bóinne ♥♥ (the main one is called Newgrange, there are also Dowth and Knowth) are within easy driving distance from Dublin.
 Archaeological sites frequently leave a lot to imagination, but the passage mound at Newgrange is plainly mind-blowing, considering its origin and purpose.

 Places to Eat

-Hugo’s ♥♥, on Merrion Row not far from the corner of St Stephen’s Green, offers what can only be called an international menu, with plates representative of Spanish, Irish, French, South American and other cuisines.
-Excellent Assiette de Charcouterie and a fantastic duck confit for starters.
-The wine selection is expertly comprehensive.
+Hugo’s ♥♥, on Merrion Row not far from the corner of St Stephen’s Green – international menu, with plates representative of Spanish, Irish, French, South American and other cuisines; expertly comprehensive wine selection.
 The interior is a bit on the old-fashioned posh-club side, quite pleasant.

 Up the road from Glendalough visitor center, Wicklow Heather ♥ serves contemporary and traditional Irish food in a sophisticated restaurant environment, masquerading as a country inn from the exterior.